soxueren/atsd/api/network/series.md

 Since the total number of unique tag value identifiers is [limited](README.md#schema) to `16,777,215`, series tag values are not well suited for values with high cardinality such as random values or continuously incrementing values (time, counters).

-The text value, on the other hand, is stored `as is`, without converting it to an identifier.
-The text value can be used to annotate a numeric observation without changing the series' primary key.
+A text value, on the other hand, is stored `as is`, without converting it to an identifier.
+A text value can be used to annotate a numeric observation without changing the series' primary key.

 ```ls
 series d:2016-10-13T08:00:00Z e:sensor-1 m:temperature=20.3
 series d:2016-10-13T08:15:00Z e:sensor-1 m:temperature=24.4 x:temperature="Provisional"
 ```

-In this example, temperature reading at `2016-10-13T08:15:00Z` is characterized as `Provisional`.
+In this example, the temperature reading at `2016-10-13T08:15:00Z` is characterized as `Provisional`.

-The text value can also be used to record observations for series that contain only text values in which case their numeric values are set to `NaN` (not a number).
+A text value can also be used to record observations for series that contain only text values, in which case their numeric values are set to `NaN`.

 ```ls
 series d:2016-10-13T10:30:00Z e:sensor-1 x:status="Shutdown by adm-user, RFC-5434"